yxiao54/yxiao54.github.io/_pages/about.md

 ======
 I am a Ph.D. candidate in Computer Science and a research associate in Laboratory for Ubiquitous and Intelligent Sensing (UIS Lab) at Arizona State University since Fall 2021.
 I am honored to be advised by Dr. Asif Salekin.

 My research focuses on improving the generalizability, explainability, and robustness of AI models in the context of ubiquitous sensing and applied AI applications.
 I develop novel frameworks and training strategies to enhance model performance, interpretability, fairness, privacy, and resilience under domain shift, data scarcity, and real-world variability.
 My work spans application areas such as wearable sensing, computer vision, natural language processing, and audio processing.
+I have published 5 papers in IMWUT/UbiComp, and 1 each in AAAI, Interspeech, and ICCPS.[Jump to Publications](#publications)

 Education
 ======